zew/go-questionnaire/README.md

 aggregate responses into a CSV file.

 * The transferrer should truncate the pages from the online JSON files
-leaving only user ID, completion time and  surevy data, .
+leaving only user ID, completion time and survey data.

 * For each user, only the responses should be saved to session/JSON; not the entire questionaire data.
 The responses could be merged into the questionaire based on input name.